-Adult cancer patients younger than 50 with limited brain mets have improved OS after SRS aloneSeptember 23rd, 2013 in Cancer /
+Adult cancer patients younger than 50 with limited brain mets have improved OS after SRS aloneSeptember 23, 2013 in Medicine & Health / Cancer

 When treated with stereotactic radiosurgery (SRS), that is not combined with whole brain radiotherapy (WBRT), adult brain cancer patients who were 50 years old and younger were found to have improved survival, according to research presented today at the American Society for Radiation Oncology's (ASTRO's) 55th Annual Meeting.
 Younger patients (under 50 years old) were also found to be at no greater risk of new brain metastases developing despite omission of WBRT.